Who can join KiwiSaver?

 Yes you can, however, the Government will not match any contributions you make while you are not residing in NZ.

-Can I take a break from contributing?
+Can I take a break from saving?

 After contributions are deducted from your wages, your employer forwards these on to Inland Revenue with their PAYE schedule.